Arttribute/mosaics/README.md

 npm install
 ```

-- Have the env variables as shown in the `env.ecample` in your `.env.local` file
+- Have the env variables as shown in the `env.example` in your `.env.local` file

 - Then run `npm run dev` in your terminal to start the Next js app